Visits to museums, exhibitions, lectures, etc.

 • Partita I in B minor, BWV 1002

-Allemanda-Double; Corrente-Double; Sarabande-Double; Tempo di Borea-Double
+Allemanda-Double; Corrente-Double; Sarabanda-Double; Tempo di Borea-Double

 • Partita II in D minor, BWV 1004